aritonang92/Earthquake-M-5.0-in-Indonesia/README.md

-# Plot 60 latest earthquake above M 5.0 event in Indonesia
+# Plot the latest 60 earthquake event above M 5.0 in Indonesia
 This repository tells about where earthquakes occur in Indonesia.
 I use R with some libraries ('tidyverse', 'raster', 'stringr' and so on).
 The roadmap of these are :

 1. Extracted data from BMKG official portal, it was XML file.
 I converted this to .xlsx file and upload it to RStudio project